 Finer types of asbestos-containing textiles found many other uses around the kitchen.
-Some brands of oven mitts, dish towels, pot holders and place mats were 20 to 50 percent asbestos, or they were quilted with high-percentage asbestos filler.
+Some brands of oven mitts, dish towels, pot holders and place mats were quilted with a high-percentage asbestos filler.
 Marketing for asbestos-containing towels claimed superior absorbency.
 Outside the kitchen, asbestos-containing cloth was commonly used for electric blankets, ironing board covers and fire blankets.

 Many manufacturers produced heat-resistant types of millboard by pressing asbestos and other fibrous materials into sturdy sheets.
 These cheap asbestos millboards were often sold as cooking mats and iron pads.
 Though they may have provided some protection against burning, the soft material they were made of could easily release hazardous asbestos dust.

 Asbestos-containing paper, normally used for flash guards in electrical panels, found its way into certain novelty items as well, such as combination ashtray-coasters.
 Thanks to the tireless profit-seeking of the asbestos industry, the toxic mineral found its way into countless facets of daily life.